- 1. Create a Negative Keyword List

 You can view the Search terms report by selecting SEARCH TERMS under the KEYWORDS menu.

-The second way is to add as negative keywords, phrases, or search terms that you know in advance that are not relevant to your campaigns.
+The second way is to add negative keywords, phrases, or search terms that you know in advance that are not relevant to your campaigns.

 Some typical examples that work for almost all kinds of campaigns are: